Home / Know Your Rights / Maryland

 How do I dispute a Maryland HOA fine?

-Work through this checklist against your violation notice: (1) Did the notice specifically identify the exact rule violated?
-(2) Were you given at least 15 days to cure before the fine was imposed?
-(3) Were you given at least 10 days to request a hearing?
-(4) At any hearing, were you allowed to present evidence and cross-examine witnesses?
-(5) Do the minutes contain a written statement of the results?
-If any step was skipped or the timelines were shorter than required, send a written dispute letter citing §11B-111.10 and the specific defect.
-If the HOA refuses to respond, file a complaint with the Maryland Attorney General Consumer Protection Division at oag.state.md.us.
+Work through this checklist against your violation notice: (1) Did the notice cite the specific rule violated?
+(2) Did it give you at least 15 days to cure?
+(3) Did a second notice follow within 12 months stating the proposed sanction and your right to a hearing?
+(4) Were you given at least 10 days to request a hearing?
+(5) At any hearing, were you allowed to present evidence and cross-examine witnesses?
+(6) Do the minutes contain a written statement of the results?
+(7) Does an express covenant in your governing documents authorize the fine?
+If any step was skipped, send a written dispute letter citing §11B-111.10 and the specific defect.
+If HOA refuses to respond: Montgomery County/PG County residents can file with the CCOC; all Maryland homeowners can file with the Maryland AG Consumer Protection Division at oag.state.md.us.

 ⚖️